rstraub/rstraub.github.io/_drafts/why-use-tdd.md

 > Clean Code That Works

-I love that explanation, but I think it is also valuable to express the why of TDD in terms of Extreme Programming's values:
+I love that brief explanation, and if there is one thing you take away from reading this post, that should be it.
+However, specific reasons for doing TDD are best expressed in terms of Extreme Programming's values.
+These are:

-* **feedback**
+* **Feedback**
-* **simplicity**
+* **Simplicity**
-* **courage**
+* **Courage**
-* **communication**
+* **Communication**
-* **respect**
+* **Respect**

-## TDD and the Values of XP
+## TDD and the Values of XP 🧗

-TDD brings many [benefits][tdd-benefits], but I prefer a different perspective, one that delves deeper.
-[Extreme Programming][extreme-programming] (XP) best describes the why of TDD, in my opinion.
+TDD offers many [benefits][tdd-benefits], but I prefer a different perspective that delves a little deeper.
+In my opinion, [Extreme Programming][extreme-programming] (XP) best describes the reasons for doing TDD.

 [Kent Beck][kent-beck] defined [five values][xp-values] in [Extreme Programming Explained][xp-explained] (a book [I highly recommend][craftsmanship-mindset-books]) which form the foundation of everything it entails.
 As you will see, TDD is also built on top of that foundation.

 But first, a few words about why all this even matters.

-## Why do Values Matter in the First Place?
+## Why do Values Matter in the First Place? 🏃

 As I mentioned, TDD is the subject of quite some controversy amongst developers.
-Software engineers either love or hate it.
-I believe those who haven't tried TDD or hate it might not fully see the point.
+Software engineers either love or hate it, and I believe those who don't like it might not fully see the point.

 It's like not wanting to stretch before going out for a run simply because you are unaware that it prevents injuries.
 Without that knowledge, stretching seems like a waste of time and effort.

-**The underlying values of a practice give it it's meaning.**
+**The underlying values of a practice give it its meaning.**

-## Improving Feedback by Using TDD
+## Improving Feedback by Using TDD 🧭

 Firstly, TDD is one of the best ways to generate feedback.
 Feedback on what?
 On each one of these attributes:

 * **Correctness**.
 Simply put, does the code do what you want?
 The crucial differentiator is that with TDD, you get this while you're still coding up the problem.
 No need for print statements or playing compiler in your head to figure out what the code is doing.
 * **Quality**.
 A superpower of TDD.
 It will force you to write testable code, i.e., *loosely coupled* and *highly cohesive*, which means your code has a higher quality.
 If the testing becomes difficult, it is a [tell-tale sign][test-pain] your design could use improvement.
 Thus, TDD is an effective way to get feedback on your code's *internal quality*.
 * **Progress**.
 Since you start specifying behavior as a failing test, you know exactly when you're done: once the test is green.
 Combining this with [Acceptance Test-Driven Development][what-is-atdd] or [Behavior-Driven Development][what-is-bdd] amplifies the feedback to the feature level.

+In essence **TDD employs tests to generate feedback**.
+Like a compass, it constantly shows you whether you're heading in the right direction.

 ## Achieving Simplicity with TDD